 Amounts collected in excess of the par value of the issued share capital during any new issue of shares, net of issue expenses, are treated as share premium.
-This amount is not available for distribution, but can be utilized as stipulated by the Bahrain Commercial Companies Law and upon approval by the CBB.
-During the fiscal year 2011, the Bank netted the fair value losses on corporate and real estate co-investments amounting to \$299.9 million against the share premium after obtaining regulatory approvals.
+During the fiscal year 2011, the Company netted the fair value losses on corporate and real estate co-investments amounting to \$299.9 million against the share premium.
 Shareholders' approval was obtained at the ordinary general meeting of shareholders held in September 2011.